 - The turning point for hemp in the US came in 1936, when the nation started to express disapproval toward “mind-altering substances.”
 Shortly after, in 1937, a tax act was instituted that applied to agricultural hemp.

 - Scientists at the University of Illinois isolated hemp extract from the cannabis plant for the first time in 1940.
 At the time, hemp extract was thought to be inactive.

 - In 1970, under the Controlled Substance Act, hemp extract was placed under federal control.
 This is what also inspired the creation of the Drug Enforcement Administration.

 - Hemp products first hit the polls in 1972, where its legalization was shot down.

 - The 1990s were a time of great momentum in legalizing hemp.
 Early in the decade, hemp production increased, and in 1996, California passed the Compassionate Use Act.

 In 2014 the Agricultural Act of 2014, also known as the Farm Bill, was passed.
 The Farm Bill not only removed federal restrictions on hemp, but it also allowed for states who passed the law to establish hemp research programs.
-This research led to the 2018 creation of the FDA-approved drug Epidiolex, which is a hemp-based CBD product that is prescribed for hard-to-treat forms of epilepsy.
+This research led to the 2018 creation of the FDA-approved drug Epidiolex, which is a hemp-based cannabinoid product that is prescribed for hard-to-treat forms of epilepsy.

 A new version of the Farm Bill was signed into law in December of 2018.
 The 2018 Farm Bill fully legalizes the cultivation, processing, and use of hemp/products manufactured from hemp.
 It will grant states primary regulatory authority for hemp production in compliance with USDA-approved plans.
-Finally, it exempts hemp, including hemp-derived CBD, from federal controlled substance laws.
+Finally, it exempts hemp, including hemp-derived cannabinoids, from federal controlled substance laws.